 Percussionist/improviser Doug Perry blurs the lines of genre and allows musics of all styles and backgrounds to share the same stage.
 Originally a jazz drummer and vibraphonist, Doug has expanded his activities to include classical percussion, electronic music, rock and popular music.
 His creativity and versatility has allowed him to participate in a wide range of musical settings, whether it be playing timpani in an orchestra, vibraphone in a jazz combo, or providing original music for multimedia collaborations.

 Doug performs as an orchestral, solo, jazz, rock, and chamber percussionist all over the USA, and as far as Afrca and Europe.
 Doug has appeared as a marimba soloist with the Norwalk Symphony Orchestra, and the Neue Eutiner Festspiele Orchestra in Eutin, Germany.
 He was also featured as a soloist in the popular touring video game music concert Video Games Live, performing as both a percussionist and a vocalist.
 Doug was also the instrumental division winner of the 2012 Naftzger Young Artist Auditions, in which he competed as a marimbist against many other instrumentalists, vocalists, and pianists.
-Recently, Doug was invited to perform Steven Mackey’s It is Time with the New World Symphony Percussion Consort as a steel pan soloist, and was a featured soloist as part of the Classical Beat Festival in northern Germany, as well as the Lakes Are Music Festival in Brainerd, Minnesota.
+Doug has been presented as a soloist by the Waterbury Symphony, Magfest Jamspace at PAX East, Classical Beat Festival in Eutin, Germany, and Lakes Are Music Festival in Brainerd, Minnesota.
 Doug has appeared on television a number of times, having appeared on Ghanaian television, PBS, and NBC’s “America’s Got Talent”.

 As a jazz musician, Doug has performed with many of the most respected musicians in the industry today, including Christian McBride, Randy Brecker, Dave Samuels, Gary Thomas, and Joel Frahm.
 He also performs jazz frequently with his jazz/new music crossover group Triplepoint, and can be heard on Brian Scarborough’s album Second Storm.